emissary-ingress/emissary/docs/user-guide/ambassador-pro-install.md

       - "Authorization"
 ```

-### 3. License Key
+## 3. License Key

 In the `ambassador-pro.yaml` file, update the `AMBASSADOR_LICENSE_KEY` environment variable field with the license key that is supplied as part of your trial email.

 **Note:** The Ambassador Pro will not start without your license key.

-### 4. Deploy Ambassador Pro
+## 4. Deploy Ambassador Pro

-Once you have fully configured Ambassador Pro, deploy the your configuration:
+Once you have fully configured Ambassador Pro, deploy your updated configuration.
+Note that the default configuration will also redeploy your current Ambassador configuration, so verify that you have the correct Ambassador version before deploying Pro.

 ```
 kubectl apply -f ambassador-pro.yaml